astra-net/astra-js/README.md

 1. `.env` file defines configuration, edit if you have custom settings

-2. Run harmony node locally, follow the instructions: https://github.com/harmony-one/harmony
+2. Run astra node locally, follow the instructions: https://github.com/astra-one/astra

 3. Wait for 1-2 mins, and run this: